 - 1 tablespoon vanilla extract

 - 1 ¼ cups all-purpose flour (weighed or properly measured1)

 - 1 teaspoon salt

 - 1 cup semisweet mini chocolate chips

-Bake 20-35 minutes.
-The edges should look dry and set, but there should still be fudgy crumbs when a toothpick is inserted in the middle.
+- Bake 20-35 minutes.
+The edges should look dry and set, but there should still have fudgy crumbs but not wet batter when a toothpick is inserted in the middle.